 For optimal and lasting results, we must help the dog feel safe by avoiding to increase the level of danger to which he is exposed, we have to work with him methodically and patiently.

-Consequently he will learn to communicate with us and we will be more proactive for best controlling his environment and putting him in situations where he can cope with.
+Consequently he will learn to communicate with us and we will be more proactive for best controlling his environment, by putting him in situations he can cope with.

 Stress, anxiety and fear play a harmful role in our animals well-being, as they do to our own lives.